 P.S. this series may be hard to find i dont know why but every single time the series gets deleted then re-added on youtube.
 You might wanna try www.veoh.com it has better results for anime than youtube n_n

-Hello everyone this are Shawn aka TheSanaTrigger and welcome too, my review of Kodocha no Omocha and with that out-of-the-way let’s begin.
+Hello, everyone, this is Shawn aka KurataLordStage and welcome to my review of Kodocha no Omocha or (Kodocha for short)and with that out-of-the-way let’s begin.

-Now what do I think of the story of Kodocha.
-The story of Kodocha are executed perfectly.
+Now, what do I think of the story of Kodocha.
+The story of Kodocha is executed perfectly.
 The story starts off as a very simple boy’s vs girl’s rivalry but as the series progresses it story become surprisingly complex and it becomes a great coming of age story.

-Kodocha doesn't suffer from any those problems because the show knows how too, use each genre element in an appropriate manner.
-Speaking of the comedy the comedy in Kodocha are just amazing because not only theyre are funny and original but execution and the timing for the jokes are flawless.
-Kodocha might be one of the funniest anime I have ever.
+Kodocha doesn't suffer from any those problems because the show knows how to, use each genre element in an appropriate manner.
+Speaking of the comedy the comedy in Kodocha is just amazing because not only they are funny and original but the execution and the timing for the jokes are flawless.
+Kodocha might be one of the funniest anime I have ever seen period.

-The pacing of Kodocha are great for the most part.
-It knows hows too, pace itself from certain arcs and scenes and too, be honest you will never get bored when watching this show.
+The pacing of Kodocha is great for the most part.
+It knows hows to pace itself for certain arcs and scenes and too, be honest you will never get bored when watching this show.

-If I have any complaints for the pacing I would say the one of the arcs in the second half of the show was kinda draggy.
-I personally liked that arc in the term of character development of a certain character and heavy theme but some of the content that happens in that arc drags on way too,, long for its own good.
-If you guys want too, know what arc am talking about it's the New York arc of season 2 and this was the weakest arc in the terms of pacing, length and at times content of not being that great.
-At the end of the day I consider those flaws too be minor nitpicks of mine.
+If I have any complaints about the pacing I would say one of the arcs in the second half of the show was kinda draggy.
+I personally liked that arc in the term of character development of a certain character and heavy theme but some of the content that happens in that arc drags on way too, long for its own good.
+If you guys want to know what arc am talking about it's the New York arc of season 2 and this was the weakest arc in the terms of pacing, length and at times content of not being that great for some viewers.
+At the end of the day, I consider those flaws to be minor nitpicks of mine.

-Surprisingly Kodocha explores really hard-hitting themes and topics as child abuse, divorced parents, teenage pregnancy, homelessness, and adoption and those themes are explored in a very mature way too, the point theyre the viewer can sympathise with the characters.
-Also, when those themes are explored the show goes into a different tone that are suitable for those themes and this show knows too, use its tone correctly.
+Surprisingly Kodocha explores really hard-hitting themes and topics as child abuse, divorced parents, teenage pregnancy, homelessness, and adoption and those themes are explored in a very mature way too, the point they're the viewer can sympathize with the characters.
+Also, when those themes are explored the show goes into a different tone that is suitable for those themes and this show knows too, use its tone correctly.

-Kodocha are an anime that will make you laugh, cry, happy and it will keep you edge too, youre seats from too, finish with great plot twist, great and interesting arcs and good pacing.
+Kodocha is an anime that will make you laugh, cry, happy and it will keep your edge too, your seats from to finish with great plot twists great and interesting arcs and good pacing.

 Overall the story of Kodocha are wonderful and its one of the best coming of age stories I have ever seen.